katluk/disaster-ninja-fe/src/features/create_layer/readme.md

 7. editableLayerSettingsAtom contains settings of custom fields in features properties.
 Used for form.
 8. currentSelectedPoint handles updates of selected features, while currentEditedLayerFeatures contains all features of current layer
-9. editableLayerControllerAtom creates, deletes and handles updates of while layer
+9. editableLayerControllerAtom creates, deletes and handles updates of current layer

-### Interaction with the core

-In the initialization process this feature add

 ```mermaid
 flowchart TD